 Of Oliver Cromwell’s inner struggle Winston Churchill writes: “Although a very passionate man when fully roused, he was frequently harassed by inner doubts and conflicts.
 His strict Puritan upbringing and the soul-stressing of his youth had left him, even though convinced that he belonged to the Chosen People of God, without any certainty as to his own righteousness.
 Though he attributed his political and military victories to the special interventions of Providence, he could write to a friend that he feared he was liable to ‘make too much’ of ‘outward dispensations.’
 This uncertainty about himself excused opportunism, and reflected itself in his famous utterance, ‘No man goes so high as he who knows not where he is going.’
 His doubts about political objectives became increasingly marked in his last years, and he grew more and more dependent on the advice and opinions of others.
 And thus there was ever a conflict in the man between his conviction of his divine right to rule for the good of the people and a genuine Christian humility at his own unworthiness.
 ‘Is it possible to fall from grace?’ he inquired of his chaplain on his deathbed.
 On being reassured, he said, ‘Then I am saved, for I know that once I was in grace.’
 On September 3, 1658, the anniversary of the Battles of Dunbar and Worcester and of the siege of Drogheda, in the crash and howling of a mighty storm, death came to the Lord Protector” (343).

 When Cromwell died suddenly in 1658 (perhaps of malaria or a urinary infection) his son Richard “King Dick” or “Tumbledown Dick” (or even “Queen Dick”) assumed the role of Lord Protector.
 While not a weak or incompetent ruler, he lacked the unique force and capacity required by the severity of the times.
 The factionalism between old army radicals and republicans drained power away from the Protectorate.
-As time passed, the struggle between the military and Parliament was too great and Richard resigned his investiture after just eight months.
+As time passed, the struggle between the military and Parliament became too great and Richard resigned his investiture after just eight months.
 His absence left a power vacuum in England: the conditions were fertile for a restored monarchy.

 In this moment the military was divided, Parliament was impotent, and all eyes turned toward General George Monck, commander of the English forces in Scotland.
 During the Civil War he had been a captured Royalist who was released on the condition that he fight for the Parliamentarians.
 In the chaos that followed the death of Charles I, Monck supported a return to traditional English institutions.
 He led his army into England to forcibly reinstate the “Long Parliament.”
-On April 4, 1660 Charles II wrote a letter to the Speaker of the House of Commons known as the Declaration of Breda.
-In it he masterfully presented a rationale for returning to the Stuart line of kings.
+On April 4, 1660 Charles the younger wrote a letter to the Speaker of the House of Commons known as the Declaration of Breda.
+In it he masterfully presented a rationale for England returning to the Stuart line of kings.
 At the same time the “Convention Parliament,” as it became known, appointed Edward Montagu earl of Manchester as Speaker.
 A decade earlier he had opposed the king’s trial; now under his leadership Parliament became decidedly a Royalist body.
 By May 1660 both the Houses of Lords and Commons proclaimed Charles II as King.
 England had undergone a savage revolution and beheaded a king only to decide that a ruling sovereign was necessary after all.

 Charles II was whisked away to London from his place of exile in the Dutch Republic.
 He landed at Dover amidst great fanfare.
 No expense was spared.
 He donned the traditional garb of the ancient kings and he rode through the streets of London in the throes of great celebration.
 The message of the festivities was clear: it was to be a familiar return to tradition and order.
 The monarchy was restored.
 Charles II’s coronation ceremony took place on April 23, 1661 -St. George’s Day at Westminster Abbey.
 Appropriately, I am writing this little essay on April 23, 2021 -St. George’s Day, 360 years to the day from the date that the monarchy was restored in England.